Keystroke: r from Global menu.

 Please note that you must add a Transcriber's Note to explain to readers what each indicator means in the particular document where they are used.

-Each row of the second column contains a drop down selection list comprising these choices:
+Each row of the second column contains a drop down selection list of these choices: